jverzani/SymPyPythonCall.jl/docs/src/introduction.md

 but the latter two expressions do not.

-`SymPy` makes it very easy to work with polynomial and rational expressions.
+`SymPyCall` makes it very easy to work with polynomial and rational expressions.
 First we create some variables:

 ```jldoctest introduction
 julia> @syms x y z